 - Articles, legislative testimony, blog posts, and op-eds.

 - Graduate student research opportunities for law and policy students.

-- Public panels, presentations, and trainings on water law and policy.
+- Presentations, panels, and classes on water law and policy.

 The Wheeler Institute collaborates with and draws upon the expertise of the academic, non-profit, government, and private sector to carry-out this important work.

 Stewarding a Precious Resource